 If we found a match, we will help you schedule your first appointment in the first available opening.
 If we don’t reach you on the first try, we’ll leave you a voicemail and you can call back to schedule with Reception (Option 3) instead of the Intake Coordinator.
 This will free our Intake Coordinators up to talk with other new patients looking to schedule.

 Bear in mind that the scheduling for intake appointments is a bit different from follow-ups.
-You may have to wait a while for an intake, but usually, you can schedule a follow-up in the next week or two after your first appointment.
+You may have to wait a while for an intake, but usually you can schedule a follow-up by the next week or two after your first appointment.

 Your first appointment.